 The Petaluma Leghorns, a semi-pro football team, was the first of a multitude of local businesses, organizations and individuals to raise funds and donate their time and services to construct The Jack Cavanagh Recreation Center.

 In 2014, Mentor Me took over management of the center.
-After over $300,000 in renovations, the facility has emerged as the go-to place for over 300 K-12 low-income, at-risk youth mentees and their mentors.
-Youth can visit year-round during non-school hours to engage in academic, social and recreational activities, during times when they are generally unsupervised (after school, summer and school breaks).
+After over $300,000 in renovations, the facility has emerged as the go-to place for over 300 K-12 students (mentees) and their mentors.
+Mentees can visit year-round during non-school hours to engage in academic, social and recreational activities, during times when they are generally unsupervised (after school, summer and school breaks).
 Mentees and their mentors can participate in educational enrichment activities (cooking classes, art/music programs, sports), take advantage of academic services such as tutoring and participate in career exploration activities, and receive college admissions coaching.
 We are so proud to have our community partner, 10,000 Degrees, on-site to offer college admissions coaching.
 The Mentor Me Cavanagh Recreation Center also serves as the Mentor Me administrative offices.

 Thank you to Golden State Lumber, Sonoma Marin Construction, Rebuilding Together Petaluma, Petaluma Community Foundation, Athleta and the myriad of volunteers who lent their time, talent, strength and vision to restore the Cavanagh Recreation Center into a vibrant community facility once again!